 1. National Dental Board Examination Part 1 scores.
 NBDE Part 1 scores are required to apply to the program.
-We accept the NBDE scores reported on your Institutional Evaluation form.
+For application purposes, we accept the NDBE scores reported on your PASS Institutional Evaluation form.

 3. The Postdoctoral Dental Match Program Code.
 Applicants must participate in the Postdoctoral Dental Matching Program.
 For more information about this, please visit http://www.natmatch.com/dentres/.

 4. Personal Potential Index (PPI) evaluations.
 You must submit 3 PPI evaluations in the PASS application.